sugaryourcoffee/syclink/README.md

     edit the links
     $ syclink update file exported-links

-Remove a Link
+Delete a Link
 -------------
-To remove one or more links the URLs have to be provided.
+To delete one or more links the URLs have to be provided.

     $ syclink delete http://example.com http://challenge.com